Our Focuses|Sustainable Supply Chain|Sustainable Raw Material Management

 Sustainable Raw Material Management

-Winbond is a professional memory integrated circuit company, providing global customers with a full range of memory solution services from product design, technology research and development, wafer manufacturing to private label marketing worldwide.
-In terms of corporate sustainability, we will continue to pay attention to world trends, social issues and the resilience of self-governance, implement responsible material procurement, expand the positive impact on the environment and society in a sustainable way, and strive to become a hidden champion who enriches human life with green semiconductor technology.
+Winbond is a professional memory integrated circuit company, providing comprehensive memory solutions to global customers.
+Winbond is a professional memory integrated circuit company, providing comprehensive memory solutions to global customers.
+Its operations span product design, technology research and development, wafer fabrication, and global marketing under its own brand.
+In terms of corporate sustainability, Winbond continued to pay attention to global trends, social issues, and the resilience of self-governance, practiced responsible material procurement, expanded positive environmental and social impacts through sustainable approaches, and aimed to be a hidden champion in providing sustainable semiconductors to enrich human life.

 Sustainable Raw Material Policy